reboot-dev/reboot-hello/README.md

 You can start the Dev Container in two different ways.

-<a id="use-a-github-codespace"></a>
+<a id="use-vscode-connected-to-a-github-codespace"></a>
-## Use a GitHub Codespace with Local VSCode
+## Use VSCode connected to a GitHub Codespace

 GitHub's [Codespaces](https://github.com/features/codespaces) are machines that are hosted in the cloud for you.
-They are based on a Dev Container that includes all of the dependencies you need to build and run code in this repository.

 > [!IMPORTANT]
-> Codespaces for this repository must be run through your local VSCode, not in a browser window.
+> You must connect your local VSCode to the codespace, you can not use VSCode in a browser window.

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://codespaces.new/reboot-dev/resemble-hello-world)
 <br>